-- 525 16.
-All papers, while on their passage between the 2 branches, may be under the signature of the - respective Clerks, except as to the adopting of emergency preambles and the final passage of - 527 bills and resolves.
+- 576 bills and resolves.
 Messages may be sent by such persons as each branch may direct.
-[Amended - 528 Feb.
-21, 1919.] - 529 17.
-After bills and resolves have passed both branches to be engrossed, they shall be in the - charge of the Clerks of the 2 branches, who shall prepare the same for final passage in the - manner prescribed by law; and when so prepared the same shall be delivered to the Clerk of the - House of Representatives; and when the bills have been passed to be enacted or the resolves have - been passed in the House, they shall, in like manner, be delivered to the Senate Clerk and - Parliamentarian.
+[Amended - 577 Feb.
+21, 1919.] - 578 17.
+After bills and resolves have passed both branches to be engrossed, they shall be in the - 579 charge of the Clerks of the 2 branches, who shall prepare the same for final passage in the - manner prescribed by law; and when so prepared the same shall be delivered to the Clerk of the - House of Representatives; and when the bills have been passed to be enacted or the resolves have - been passed in the House, they shall, in like manner, be delivered to the Senate Clerk and - Parliamentarian.
 If a bill or resolve contains an emergency preamble, it shall be delivered in like - manner, to the Senate after the preamble has been adopted by the House of Representatives and - before the bill or resolve is put upon its final passage in that branch.
 If the Senate concurs in - adopting the preamble, the bill or resolve shall be returned to the House to be there first put upon - its final passage, under Joint Rule No. 22.
 [Amended Feb.
 24, 1914; Feb.
 21, 1919; Jan.
-7, 1971.] - 539 18.
+7, 1971.] - 588 18.
 [Omitted in 1971.] - 19.
-The Clerk of the branch in which a bill or resolve originated shall make an endorsement on - 541 the envelope of the engrossed copy of the bill, certifying in which branch the bill originated, - which endorsement shall be entered on the journals by the Clerks respectively.
-[Amended Jan. - 543 28, 1889; Feb.
-24, 1914.] - 20.
-Bills, resolves and other papers requiring the approval of the Governor shall be laid before - 545 the Governor for the Governor's approbation by the Senate Clerk and Parliamentarian, who shall - enter upon the journal of the Senate the day and date on which the same were so laid before the - 547 Governor.
+The Clerk of the branch in which a bill or resolve originated shall make an endorsement on - the envelope of the engrossed copy of the bill, certifying in which branch the bill originated, - which endorsement shall be entered on the journals by the Clerks respectively.
+[Amended Jan. - 592 28, 1889; Feb.
+24, 1914.] - 593 20.
+Bills, resolves and other papers requiring the approval of the Governor shall be laid before - the Governor for the Governor's approbation by the Senate Clerk and Parliamentarian, who shall - enter upon the journal of the Senate the day and date on which the same were so laid before the - 596 Governor.
 [Amended Jan.
 28, 1889; Jan.
 7, 1971.]